Why You’re Not “Too Much”: How Trauma Lives in the Nervous System

 Trauma and Nervous System Resources

-For those wanting to learn more or support their nervous system between sessions, here are evidence based resources I often recommend.
+For those wanting to deepen their understanding between sessions, here are evidence based resources frequently recommended in trauma informed therapy:

-Gentle daily supports can include orienting to your surroundings, slow breathing with longer exhales, grounding through movement, and spending time in nature.
-These practices are especially supportive in places like California and Oregon where natural regulation is accessible.
+Gentle daily supports include orienting to your surroundings, slow breathing with longer exhales, grounding through movement, and spending time in nature.
+These practices can be especially supportive in places like Ventura County, California and Oregon, where natural environments support regulation.

 Trauma Therapy in California and Oregon